-To learn more about how your mind works, be sure to check out The Thinking Slow Method in The Mental Wellbeing Toolkit.
+To learn more about your personal cognitive distortions, be sure to check out The Mental Wellbeing Toolkit.

 - The start or an increase in cognitive distortions such as pessimistic thinking and catastrophising.

-- Feeling anxious about the way you look, your personality or your abilities.
+- Generally feeling anxious about the way you look, your personality or your abilities.

 How to Improve Your Mental Health

 Mental health support looks different for everyone.

 The type and level of support often depends on how much of a decline your mental health has taken.
 If poor mental health has significantly interfered with your daily functioning and quality of life, you might need to consider accessing professional support.